wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 #### To acquire an app and make it visible in your private store

 1. Sign in to Microsoft Store for Education.
-1. Select an application, choose the license type, and then Select **Get the app** to acquire the application for your organization.
+1. Select an application, choose the license type, and then select **Get the app** to acquire the application for your organization.
 1. Microsoft Store adds the app to **Products and services**.
 1. Select **Manage, Apps & software** for app distribution options.